-Weezer was formed on Valentine's Day, 1992, but were not named yet.
-On the original tape the following band names were all crammed on the label, a joke on how no one could decide on the name for the band yet.
+Weezer was formed on Valentine's Day 1992, but were not named yet.
+On the original tape, a slew of band names were all crammed on the label, a joke on how no one could decide on the name for the band yet.
 Some were old names, such as Fuzz (a band formed by Cuomo in 1991, featuring, among other members, Cuomo on vocals and guitar and Pat Wilson on drums), but there were also such notables as Meathead, Outhouse, Hummingbird, The Big Jones and This Niblet.

 In 1993, after 16 months together playing shows and recording demos in Los Angeles, DGC records (Geffen) signed Weezer.
 The band moved to New York to record at the famed Electric Lady Studios under producer Ric Ocasek from The Cars.
 Ocasek produced their first and third albums. (thanks, Bertrand - Paris, France, for above 2)

 Their first, third and sixth albums are all called Weezer.
-They are known as The Blue Album, The Green Album and The Red Album. (thanks, Bertrand - Paris, France)
+They are known as The Blue Album, The Green Album and The Red Album, respectively.

 Welsh arrived from Juliana Hatfield's band; Bell from a band called Carnival Art.

 After their first album, Cuomo enrolled at Harvard.
-He left still needing 2 semesters to graduate, and finally finished his degree in 2006.
+He left still needing two semesters to graduate and finally finished his bachelor's degree in English in 2006.
 Five days later, on his 36th birthday, he married Kyoko Ito.

 Sharp started a side project called The Rentals in 1995.
 He went solo in 1999 and released CDs in 2002 and 2003.
 In 2002, he filed a lawsuit against the other members of the band over royalties from The Blue Album and Pinkerton.

-Rivers Cuomo's side project is called Homie and released one song in 1999.
-Brian Bell's side project is called The Space Twins and has released 2 albums.
+Rivers Cuomo's side project was called Homie and released one song in 1999.
+Brian Bell's side project is called The Space Twins and has released two albums.
 Pat Wilson's side project is called The Special Goodness.

-The album Pinkerton was conceived as a Rock Opera similar to Tommy from The Who, and was going to be called Songs From The Black Hole.
+The album Pinkerton was conceived as a rock opera, similar to Tommy from The Who, and was going to be called Songs From The Black Hole.
 When Cuomo went to Harvard for a year in '95-'96, he changed course.
 Some of the original songs were used on Pinkerton, others were used as B-sides, and the song "You Won't Get With Me Tonight" was released on a compilation CD called Gimmie Skelter.
-Some Weezer fans hope that all the songs will someday be released as bonus material in some form.

 "Rebel Weezer Alliance" (=rwa=) is what Weezer's official website started as in 1995.
 It was a fan site.

-The "RCB" was a members only Weezer fan message board notorious for all kinds of shenanigans in 2002-2004, which earned it a rather nasty reputation, sometimes for good reason.
+The "RCB" was a members-only Weezer fan message board notorious for all kinds of shenanigans from 2002-2004, which earned it a rather nasty reputation, sometimes for good reason.
 It got its start as a board that Cuomo sometimes posted on in 2002.
 The board turned into The Really Cool Board, then the Really Cool Baseball board, shunning all activity unless it was about baseball.
-In mid 2005 it blinked out of existence.
+In mid-2005 it blinked out of existence.
 However, some former RCBers started a replacement board, the "Really Really Cool Board."

 "Weezer" was a childhood nickname of Cuomo's.